joagre/ratatoskr/README.md

 these text manipulating applications.

 However, the true essence of Satie lies in its versatility.
-It is a purpose-built language and Virtual Machine (VM) that boasts a high degree of generality, making it adaptable to a wide array of applications.
+It is a purpose-built language and VM that boasts a high degree of generality, making it adaptable to a wide array of applications.

 Satie owes much to the [Erlang](https://www.erlang.org/), [D](https://dlang.org/) and [Scala](https://www.scala-lang.org/)